repowiserepowise

 docsrisingnohighlowno action

-Repowise’s auto-generated wiki and architecture views can help here because they turn a repo into something you can query by module, symbol, and decision record instead of by memory.
+repowise’s auto-generated wiki and architecture views can help here because they turn a repo into something you can query by module, symbol, and decision record instead of by memory.
 See our architecture page to understand how repowise works, or try the FastAPI dependency graph demo to see the dependency layer in action. (github.com)

 Worked example: 90 days on a real repo